Tontan-Hak/Introduction-to-programming-Python/README.md

-# 🎓 Getting started on Computer
+# 🎓 Getting Started on Computer
 ![](https://komarev.com/ghpvc/?username=LearningHowToCode&color=brightgreen&label=VISITORS)

 The open-source curriculum for learning code and mathematics.
 Inspired by The [